alexeysas/sdc-behavioral-cloning/writeup_template.md

 | Fully connected		| 50x10        									|
 | Fully connected		| 10x1        									|

 Basicly I've used sligtly modified NVIDIA network by adding dropout layers to prevent overfitting.
-I beleive that reason why NVIDIA dont have drouput layer is becouse they collecteed tons of real data.
-As we only have two tracks - it can be benefitial for our model.

-#### Training Process
-When data is collected - I've used MSE as accuracy metric and 'Adam' optimizer.
-As I used Adam optimizer instead of SDG I dont have to tune learning rate.
-However, I have addtional parameters to wwork with instead:
+I've used MSE as accuracy metric and 'Adam' optimizer.
+As Adam optimizer is used instead of SDG we dont have to tune learning rate parameter.

+However, there are a copuple of addtional parameters were tuned to make model work well:

-* ignore_threshold - angles less than this value are ignored with probability: remove_probability - also additional parameter to tune.
+* ignore_threshold - angles less than this value are ignored for the training data with probability below.
+Was set to 0.1 for thefinal model
+* remove_probability - remove data from training with small steering angles with this probability.
+0.7 value was selected for thr final model.
+* correction angle - angle adjustment for left and right camera models.
+0.3 was selected for final model.
 * number of epoch
-* Either to use left and right camera images or not.
+* batch size = 32

 After the collection process, I and up with X data points with following angles distribution: